amitkarol/Product-management-server/README.md

 ```bash
 npm start
 ```
-the server will run on http://localhost:8000
+the server will run at http://localhost:8000

 ## MongoDB Information